SenseNet/docs.sensenet.com/content/api-docs/content-management/07-trash.md

 ## Disable Trash for a specific container

 It is also possible to switch off Trash for a container (folder or list) by changing the affected content's `TrashDisabled` field's value to false.
 This field is available by default on every content (it is defined on GenericContent).
-In the next example you can see how to switch off trash functionality for a workspace:
+In the next example you can see how to switch off trash functionality for a content:

 <tab category="content-management" article="trash" example="disableTrashOnAContent" />